 The Chaplaincy offers several opportunities for you to practice mindfulness.
 You don’t need any prior knowledge or experience of mindfulness, and you don’t need to hold any certain beliefs.
 Absolutely anyone at King’s is welcome to join in.
 Mindfulness isn’t a ‘religious practice,’ although many consider it to be spiritual in some way.
 Whatever your beliefs, there is plenty of evidence to suggest that mindfulness is good for us – body, mind and soul.

 Intrigued?
-Email us to express an interest, to find out more, or visit our Special Services & Events page for details of available sessions (Microsoft Teams), or simply drop in to our Case for Pause session:
+Email us to express an interest, to find out more.
+We'd recommend that you visit our Special Services & Events page for details of available sessions:

 What is mindfulness?

 Mindfulness is, quite simply, conscious awareness.
 It’s paying attention to whatever thoughts, feelings and emotions are flowing through your mind, body and breath without judging or criticising them in any way.
 It is being fully aware of whatever is happening in the present moment without being trapped in the past or worrying about the future.
 It’s living in the moment.